 The year was 1912 and revolution was in the air.
-The California Free Speech League, a newly formed coalition of socialists, single-taxers, church organizations and left-leaning labor groups, including the International Workers of the World (aka the “Wobblies”) was ready for action.
+The California Free Speech League, a coalition of socialists, single-taxers, church organizations and left-leaning labor groups, including the International Workers of the World (The “Wobblies), was ready for action in San Diego.

 A police blockade waited for the marchers at Sixth and E Streets.
-When they reached the blockade, instead of stopping, they moved through it to Soapbox Row.
+Instead of stopping, when they reached the blockade they moved through it to Soapbox Row.
 Wood Hubbard, one of the leaders, tried to mount a soapbox that had been hastily set up for the speakers.
 He was immediately pulled down and roughly arrested.
-Another organizer tried to mount the box next and she too was pulled down and arrested.
-Juanita was the third person to make the attempt—she was forcibly taken into police custody.
+Another organizer tried to mount the box, and she too was removed and arrested.
+Juanita was the third person to make the attempt.
+Like the others, she was forcibly taken into police custody.

 The crowd surged forward chanting “Free speech, show that you are Americans.”
-All thirty-eight men and three women who tried to mount the box and speak that evening were arrested and charged with criminal conspiracy.
-Not one of them got a chance to speak.
+Thirty-eight men and three women tried to mount the soapbox box to speak that evening.
+Not one of them got the chance; All were arrested and charged with criminal conspiracy.

-Three days later Juanita, who’d been bailed out of jail, was arrested again after she spoke at another rally.
+Three days later, Juanita, who had been bailed out of jail, was arrested again after she spoke at another rally.
 This time she was charged with being “incorrigible.”
-The officer who prepared the card wrote on the back that she “was speaking on the corner of 5th and E sts whick is against the law.”
+The officer who prepared the card wrote on the back of it that Juanita “was speaking on the corner of 5th and E sts whick is against the law.”

-She was put on probation, ordered to drop her association with the Wobblies and sentenced to the local detention home for juveniles.
-While it was true that she was young, at 20 years old she was not a juvenile, so juvie was a puzzling choice for her place of incarceration.
+She was put on probation, ordered to drop her association with the CFSL and sentenced to the local detention home for juveniles.
+While it was true that, at age 20, she was young, she was not a juvenile, so “juvie” was a puzzling choice for her incarceration.

 The city and county jails overflowed with people arrested for violating the ordinance.
 Conditions were unsanitary and some of the inmates got sick.
 There was also mounting opposition to the free speech movement among many locals.
-When a group of inmates was transferred to the jail in another county, some local vigilantes intercepted the trucks and the prisoners were beaten up.
+When a group of inmates was transferred to the jail in another county, some local vigilantes intercepted the trucks and beat the prisoners.

-Soon Juanita was out on bail and demonstrating on the streets again.
+Before long Juanita was out on bail and demonstrating again.
 In March she was part of a group of more than 300 protestors sprayed by police in front of the City Jail with water from four hundred pound-pressure fire hoses while jail inmates serenaded the demonstrators with the French fight song, “The Marseillaise.”

 In the wake of public protest meetings and vigilante violence, the city fought back with a new ordinance, referred to as the “move-on law.”
 The new law expanded the area where public speech was prohibited and sanctioned the arrest of anyone who “shall seem likely to obstruct and impede” passage along a city street.
-The law proved to be disastrous, thanks to the fact that if someone even looked like they might make a speech, they were arrested and the jail population swelled again.
+The law proved to be disastrous, thanks to the fact that if someone even looked like they might make a speech, they were arrested.
+Again the jail population swelled.

 The revolution that had started with a bang ended with a fizzle.

-After the San Diego free speech fight ended, Juanita married a carpenter named Steve O’Donnell.
+After the free speech fight ended, Juanita married a carpenter named Steve O’Donnell.
 They had a son in 1914 and a daughter came along in 1919.
-The couple later got divorced and eventually Juanita married Harry Kizer.
-It’s possible she met Harry during the free speech protests when, like her, he was arrested as a protester.
-In 1913 he did a 3.5-year stint in Folsom State Prison for grand larceny.
+The couple later got divorced.
+Eventually Juanita married a man named Harry Kizer.
+It’s possible they met during the free speech protests, when Harry, also a demonstrator, was arrested.
+The following year he did a 3.5-year stint in Folsom State Prison for grand larceny.

-Juanita remained a member of the Socialist Party until at least 1928.
-She didn’t, however, completely eschew capitalism: she worked in real estate and owned a “Tia Juana” beer garden.
-She lived for 60 years in Chula Vista, a city south of San Diego near the border with Mexico, and she died there in 1975.
-Her ashes were scattered at sea.
+Juanita remained a member of the Socialist Party until at least 1928, but never appeared in the news again.
+Despite her political leanings, she didn’t completely eschew capitalism: according to city directories, she worked in real estate and owned a “Tia Juana” beer garden.
+She lived for 60 years in Chula Vista, a city south of San Diego near the border with Mexico.
+After her death there in 1975, her ashes were scattered at sea.